 Since Lettuce Toss It is an Android app and cannot be installed on Windows PC or MAC directly, we will show how to install and play Lettuce Toss It on PC below:

-• Open Lettuce Toss It APK using the emulator or drag and drop the .APK file into the emulator to install the app.
+- Open Lettuce Toss It APK using the emulator or drag and drop the .APK file into the emulator to install the app.
+OR

 If you follow the above steps correctly, you should have the Lettuce Toss It app ready to run on your Windows PC or MAC.